aarteaga/datagettingandcleaning/README.md

 5.- It will create a secondt tidy data set with the average of each variable for each activity and each subject.

 The final dataset will be called summarydata.

+This repository also contains a file as an example output and A codebook.md file extracted from the authors of the data explaining the variables in the original data.